farisachugthai/utilities/README.rst

    git clone https://github.com/farisachugthai/utilities
    cd utilities

-   python3 setup.py build && python3 setup.py install
+   python3 setup.py bdist_wheel && python3 -m pip install -U -e .

 * After which point, the only necessary step will be ensuring that the scripts in ./sh/ are in ``$PATH``.